Fewsats/simplecheckout-ts/DOCS.md

-# SmartCheckout SDK Internal Documentation
+# SimpleCheckout SDK Internal Documentation

-This document provides a technical overview of the SmartCheckout TypeScript SDK, its architecture, and the surrounding projects within this repository.
+This document provides a technical overview of the SimpleCheckout TypeScript SDK, its architecture, and the surrounding projects within this repository.
 It is intended for developers working on this project.
 For public-facing documentation on how to use the NPM package, see `README.md`.

 ## Overview

-The `smartcheckout-ts` repository contains the following:
+The `simplecheckout-ts` repository contains the following:
-1.  **`smartcheckout-sdk`**: A TypeScript package that allows our customers to securely collect and store credit card information without the sensitive data ever touching their servers.
+1.  **`simplecheckout-sdk`**: A TypeScript package that allows our customers to securely collect and store credit card information without the sensitive data ever touching their servers.
 2.  **`cvc-verification`**: A standalone, hostable web application that provides a page for users to re-verify their CVC for an existing card.
 3.  **`playground`**: A development and testing environment that demonstrates how to integrate and use the SDK.